 The purpose of a spiritual father or mother is to teach, mentor, train, and equip you.
 He or she needs to be able to impart knowledge to you that you don't already have.
 (If you already know everything s/he has to offer, you wouldn't need them!)

 So think of some things you see other people walking in that you know you need.
 For example:

 - Are you called to pastor people, but you don't know how to get life-on-life with your sheep?
 That's a skill set you'll need to develop.

 - Are you called to prophetic ministry, but you don't know how to hear God?
 You'll need to learn to hear God before you can function in prophetic ministry at all.

-- Are you called to reach people with the Gospel through signs and wonders, but you don’t know how to pray for the sick, cast out demons, or interpret dreams?
-You’ll need to learn how to move in power and purity before you’ll be able to carry out your ministry.
+- Do you want to reach people with the Gospel through signs and wonders, but you don't know how to pray for the sick, cast out demons, or interpret dreams?
+You'll need to learn how to move in power and purity before you'll be able to carry out your ministry.

-4. Ask God to show you some people who you could listen to and learn from.
+4. Ask God to show you some people to whom you could listen and from whom you could learn.

 As you pray, several names may come to mind.
-One of those, however, will probably stand out as someone you feel very drawn to.
-That person will probably be someone who also operates in the same thing you are called to.
+One of those, however, will probably stand out as someone to whom you feel very drawn.
+That person will probably be someone who also operates in the same thing you are called to do.

 - If a person doesn't demonstrate proven godly character, affirmed by godly leadership, then they would not be a suitable spiritual parent.

 - If a person is not submitted to godly authority, they would not be a suitable parent.
 You can only have authority as much as you are under authority.
 Stay away from spiritual lone rangers.